Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Pablo Reyes At The Plate

-- Reyes is batting .320 with seven doubles, a home run and seven walks.
+- Reyes is hitting .321 with seven doubles, two home runs and seven walks.

-- Reyes has picked up a hit in 19 of 33 games this season, with multiple hits 12 times.
+- Reyes has picked up a hit in 20 of 34 games this year, with multiple hits 12 times.

-- He has hit a long ball in one of 33 games, and in 0.9% of his plate appearances.
+- In 34 games played this year, he has gone deep in two of them.

-- In 18.2% of his games this season, Reyes has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.
+- Reyes has picked up an RBI in seven games this year (20.6%), with more than one RBI in four of those contests (11.8%).

-- In 10 of 33 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 32.4% of his games this year, with two or more runs scored in 8.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.